Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] Make ScrollContainer slide between score cards
 - [x] _team scores_: damage dealt, gems earned, crystals earned per player
 - [x] _team scores_: damage dealt and kills per enemy type
-- [ ] Reorder players based on most damage / collected
+- [x] Reorder players based on most damage / collected
-- [ ] Only show players that joined the game on the score card per tower type
+- [x] Only show players that joined the game on the score card
 - [ ] Show HP bars only when HP is not full
 - [ ] Add sprinting to the tutorial
 - [ ] Print survival time prominently on the game over splash (Well Done!
 You survived for N minutes and N seconds!)
+- [ ] Show the score card prominently on the game over splash as well
 - [ ] Add short explainers to each mode to the title screen
 - [ ] Add leave game option by using "select / -", show in informative message when joining
 - [ ] Add a confirmation message 'Player N' has joined / left the game